What is a charitable remainder trust?

 Establishing a charitable remainder trust is a significant step in your financial, charitable and estate planning.
 The Community Foundation will work with you and your professional advisors – attorney, accountant and financial advisor – to create a trust that achieves your goals.

-Contact our Staff for more information.
+Contact our Development Staff for more information.

 A charitable remainder trust can unlock the value of appreciated assets for you during your lifetime and for your charitable interests forever.